joa/go18beta/README.md

     })
 }

-// Startthe async computation and do something with
+// Start the async computation and do something with
 // the value once ready.
 // All callbacks are executed in their own go routine. future.Map(asyncFib(n), func(res int) string {